laravel/spark-next-docs/src/spark-stripe/customization.md

 Most commonly, applications bill individual users for monthly and yearly subscription plans.
 However, your application may choose to bill some other type of model, such as a team, organization, band, etc.

-For this, you should inspect the published migrations and update the `2019_05_03_000001_add_spark_columns_to_users_table.php` file to add the columns needed by Spark to the table that will be used by your application's billable model.
-For more information on team billing, checkout [our Cookbook documentation](./cookbook.md#team-billing).
+If this describes your application, you should inspect Spark's published migrations and update the `add_spark_columns_to_users_table` migration with the columns that will be used by your application's billable model.
+For more information on customizing migrations for team billing, checkout [our Cookbook documentation](./cookbook.md#team-billing).

 ## Webhooks